Chaitanya4/DocuForestConserve/front-end/README.md

 # DocuForestConserve
 ### Project Front-End Code
-DocuForestConserve is a full-stack application for helping Forest India NGO for signing petition.
+DocuForestConserve is a full-stack application for helping Forrest India NGO for signing petition.
 This will help them in forest conservation.
 It is built using React JS, React-bootstrap, DocuSign API, Node JS and Mapbox.

 For seeing further details about NGO visit:http://forrest-india.org/ For seeing Data used to visualized earthquakes on Map visit: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_month.geojson